Eric Goode

-Eric V. Goode (born December 19, 1957) is an American entrepreneur, conservationist, and filmmaker.
-He is known as the creator of the art nightclub Area, the Bowery Hotel and the Waverly Inn.
-Goode is also known for being the founder of the Turtle Conservancy and for producing and directing Tiger King.
+Eric V. Goode (born December 19, 1957) is an American entrepreneur, conservationist, and Emmy nominated filmmaker.
+He is known as the creator of the art nightclub Area, numerous hotels and restaurants, including the Bowery Hotel, the Waverly Inn, and the Hotel El Roblar in Ojai, CA. Goode is also known for being the founder of the Turtle Conservancy and Goode Films, which produced Tiger King (Netflix) and Chimp Crazy (HBO).

 Biography

 Born in Rhode Island in 1957 and raised in New York City until the age of 8, Eric V. Goode relocated with his family to California.
 He is the second of five children born to Marilyn Goode, a naturalist and conservationist, and Fredrick Goode, a painter and teacher.
 He has lived in New York City since 1977.

 Eric began his career as an artist, educated at the Academy of Art University in San Francisco, and Parsons School of Design.
 Much of his early work was displayed in group shows with other upcoming artists of the day, the earliest in 1981 which was curated by Keith Haring.
 He continued to make and show his art throughout the 1980s and into the early 1990s.

 In 1983, Goode formed the nightclub Area.
 Area was known for its constantly changing themes and collaboration with artists of the time (Andy Warhol, Jean-Michel Basquiat, David Hockney, Keith Haring, Kenny Scharf, and others).
 Area was Goode's first business venture where he merged art into the context of a nightclub.

 In the early to mid-1990s, he directed several music videos for bands such as Nine Inch Nails and Robbie Robertson.
 He and Serge Becker earned a music video production award for their work on "Pinion".

-Over the next two decades Goode transitioned into restaurants and hotels, many of which in collaboration with his partners Serge Becker and more recently Sean MacPherson.
-His most recent projects include the Bowery Hotel, the Jane Hotel and the Waverly Inn.
+Over the next two decades Goode transitioned into restaurants and hotels, including many in collaboration with his partners Serge Becker and more recently Sean MacPherson.
+His most recent projects include the Ludlow Hotel and Hotel El Roblar.

+During the 2010s, Eric became focused on filming various characters that led to the creation of Tiger King, and Tiger King 2.
+The success of these docuseries led to the creation of Eric's film studio, Goode Films.

 Eric Goode currently lives in New York City and California.